 This year, for the first time, Times Higher Education has released a ranking of the 100 best universities for psychology degrees.
 The ranking features 16 countries.

-Stanford University takes first place in the 2017 ranking, followed by University College London, the only UK university to make the top 10.
+Stanford University takes first place in the 2017 ranking, followed by UCL, the only UK university to make the top 10.
 The only other non-US university in the top 10 is the University of British Columbia in Canada.

 Nearly half of the universities in the overall ranking (47 universities) are US universities.
 The next most represented country is the UK, with just 13 universities present.
 Germany and the Netherlands are also well represented, with eight and seven universities respectively.